MarinMjeshtri/MarinMjeshtri/README.md

 I build web applications from front to back — comfortable across the whole stack, from UI design in Figma to server-side logic and databases.
 Currently expanding into Node.js, MongoDB, and Python.

+- 💼 Strong command of **Microsoft Office**, with a focus on Excel for data work and analysis
 - 🌱 Currently learning **Node.js**, **MongoDB**, and **Python**
 - 📫 Reach me at **marinmjeshtrima@gmail.com**
 - ⚡ Fun fact: I spend more hours walking than sleeping